Timeframe of establishment of a Board of regulators in Co-Owned Buildings REF#5105

 Royal Government of Cambodia: The Sub-Decree No. 126 provided guidance on the management of co-owned buildings but it could be improved by more specific provisions.

 Initiative from Eurocham: The property management standards should cover three specific aspects: the charge collection in Co-Owned building, having a board of regulators in Co-Owned properties, and a timeframe to establish it.
-Hence for the 2024 Edition of the White Book, EuroCham created three recommendations to adopt a regulatory framework to govern the property management industry in Cambodia, and respectfully request settling a timeframe within which a ‘Management Board’ or an ‘Executive Committee’ should be established.
+Hence for the 2024 Edition of the White Book (Recommendation No. 57), EuroCham created three recommendations to adopt a regulatory framework to govern the property management industry in Cambodia, and respectfully request settling a timeframe within which a ‘Management Board’ or an ‘Executive Committee’ should be established.

 National Counterparts